Over one million organizations use Microsoft 365, making it one of the most widely used cloud productivity suites.

 - Playbooks with each finding to guide you through response steps

-- One week of log data retention – upgrade for up to one year
+- 14 days of log data retention – upgrade for up to one year

 Sign up for your free account to take advantage of these Microsoft 365 detections and more.